 Though firms want to be transparent, complexity causes misunderstandings about how and where businesses pay tax.
 And there is no international consistency, even regarding what businesses should be taxed on.

 The system needs global reform, but governments are being pressured to adopt uncoordinated measures in the interim.
-The UK is proposing its own measure: the Digital Services Tax (DST) in April 2020.
+The UK has implemented its own measure: the Digital Services Tax (DST).
 But ringfencing digital businesses with a new revenue-based tax contradicts the government’s strategy to make the UK the best place for digital business.
 And going it alone increases the risk of firms being taxed more than once.

 DST wallpapers over cracks that won’t go away.
-And, with the OECD currently generating proposals for international reform, the DST would soon be redundant.
+And, with the OECD currently considering proposals for international reform, the DST should soon be redundant.
 An international consensus must be reached which ensures that firms are subject to taxes which equate to only taxing their profits, not revenues, once.
 Reform is coming: now is the time for us to shape it.

-"Going it alone on a digital services tax is high risk and any action taken by the government should be in step with global partners.
+"Going it alone on a digital services tax is high risk, we have already seen this in the US reaction to the UK’s and others’ DSTs.
 Business adoption of new technologies should be encouraged not hampered.
-Any new approach must have international consensus and be based on evidence from firms from a wide range of sectors."Annie Gascoyne, Director of Economic Policy
+Any new approach must have international consensus and be based on evidence from firms from a wide range of sectors"Andrew Titchener, Head of Tax Policy

 Digitalisation is fundamentally changing the way businesses operate.
 Some business models are further along, but all are on the same journey.
 With this change comes questions about how businesses are taxed globally.